davetimmins/esri-loader-react/README.md

 }
 ```

-you can also still use the functions from [esri-loader](https://github.com/Esri/esri-loader) elsewhere in your code
+you can still use the functions from [esri-loader](https://github.com/Esri/esri-loader) elsewhere in your code as needed.

 The component has the following properties